Computationally and statistically efficient learning of causal Bayes nets using path queries: Introduction

-The availability of purely interventional data is an implicit assumption in several prior works, which equivalently assume that one can perform an intervention on any node \citep{murphy2001active, tong2001active, he2008active, hauser2012two, shanmugam2015learning}.
-As an illustration of the availability of interventional data, as well as the applicability of our method, we show experimental evidence using \redcolor{three gene perturbation datasets from \citep{xiao2015gene, harbison2004transcriptional}}.
-(See Appendix \ref{appendix_nature}.)

-\paragraph{Contributions.} We propose a polynomial time algorithm with provable guarantees for exact learning of the transitive reduction of any CBN by using interventional path queries. \redcolor{We emphasize that modeling the problem of structure learning of CBNs as a problem of reconstructing a graph using path queries is also part of our contributions.} \redcolor{For $n$ nodes, our algorithm performs $\mathcal{O}(n^2)$ path queries.
-We also show that $\Omega(n^2)$ path queries are necessary in the worst case for any conceivable algorithm (see Appendix \ref{app:negative_results}).} We analyze the sample complexity for answering every interventional path query.
-We show that for a CBN of discrete random variables with maximum domain size $r$, the sample complexity is $\tilde{\mathcal{O}}(\log(nr))$;\footnote{We use $\tilde{\mathcal{O}}$ to indicate that we omit some constants.} whereas for CBNs of sub-Gaussian random variables, the sample complexity is $\tilde{\mathcal{O}}(\sigmasub\log{n})$ where $\sigmasub$ is an upper bound of the variable variances (marginally as well as after interventions).
-We also present two extensions: an algorithm to learn the \emph{transitive edges} (i.e., the edges that are part of the true network but not of the transitive reduction), albeit not in polynomial-time for discrete CBNs (exponential in the maximum number of parents). \redcolor{This allows us to learn the full network.} We also analyze imperfect interventions, we show that the sample complexity for discrete CBNs is scaled by $\alpha^{-1}$, where $\alpha$ accounts for the degree of uncertainty in the intervention; whereas for CBNs of sub-Gaussian random variables, the sample complexity remains unchanged.
-Finally, we validate our theoretical results in synthetic and benchmark networks.
+\begin{remark} In this paper we consider one intervention as one selection of variables to intervene.
+However, we consider an experiment as the actual setting of values to the variables.
+For example, if a variable $X$ takes $p$ different values, then one experiment is $X$ taking one specific value.
+To intervene one binary variable, it is common to make 2 experiments, one under treatment, and one under no treatment. \end{remark} For a discussion of learning from purely interventional data, as well as availability of purely interventional data, see Appendix \ref{app:discussion}. \paragraph{Contributions.} We propose a polynomial time algorithm with provable guarantees for exact learning of the transitive reduction of any CBN by using interventional path queries.
+We emphasize that modeling the problem of structure learning of CBNs as a problem of reconstructing a graph using path queries is also part of our contributions.
+We analyze the sample complexity for answering every interventional path query and show that for CBNs of discrete random variables with maximum domain size $r$, the sample complexity is $\mathcal{O}(\log(nr))$; whereas for CBNs of sub-Gaussian random variables, the sample complexity is $\mathcal{O}(\sigmasub\log{n})$ where $\sigmasub$ is an upper bound of the variable variances (marginally as well as after interventions).
+Then, we introduce a new type of query to learn the \emph{transitive edges} (i.e., the edges that are part of the true network but not of the transitive reduction), while the learning is not in polynomial-time for discrete CBNs in the worst case (exponential in the maximum number of parents), we show that the sample complexity is still polynomial.
+We also present two extensions: for learning rooted trees the number of path queries is reduced to $\mathcal{O}(n\log n)$, which is an improvement from the $n^2$ for general DAGs.
+We also provide an analysis of imperfect interventions.
+We summarize our main results in Table \ref{tab:summary} and compare them to one of the closest related work \cite{kocaoglu2017experimental}.